alan-turing-institute/CleverCSVDemo/CSV_dialect_detection_with_CleverCSV.md

 ## Other Examples

 We'll compare CleverCSV to the built-in Python CSV module and to Pandas and show how these are not as robust as CleverCSV.
+Note that Pandas always uses the comma as separator, unless it is forced to autodetect the dialect.
 These files are of course selected for this tutorial, because it wouldn't be very interesting to show files where both methods are correct.

 The example CSV files all come from MIT-licensed GitHub repositories, and the URLs point directly to the source files.